-Top 5 Dessert Recipes for Raksha Bandhan | India Canteen
+Top 14 Dessert Recipes for Raksha Bandhan Food Menu

-Here we have few special desserts prepared for the raksha bandhan festival.
+We have a few special desserts prepared for the Raksha Bandhan festival.
 Select the ones that your brother or sister likes

 White Sponge Rasgulla is one of the famous Indian desserts made by curdling milk then separating the chenna.
 The drained chenna is kneaded and then rolled to balls.
 These are cooked in sugar syrup till they turn light and sponge.

 The all-time favourite Bengali delight soft, spongy chenna cakes floating in sweet milky syrup.
 This spongy chenna is cooked in sugar syrup first to make them fluffy.
 No matter which way you are going to prepare, the taste of this Bengali dessert is so much pleasurable.
 Rasmalai is a melt in the mouth sweet with juice and cream in every bite.

 Ditch the nearest sweets shop this Raksha Bandhan.
 You have got to cook this yourself!
 Mawa and nut infused in sugar syrup, ready in a jiffy.